About the Course

 - Self identify with the state that they are prepared to manage spontaneous volunteers if a larger event were to occur where their skill sets could be called upon.

-- Receive a “Go-Kit” that will contain all the materials necessary to initially stage a Volunteer Coordination Center (VCC).
+- Opportunity to purchase a “Go-Kit” that will contain all the materials necessary to initially stage a Volunteer Coordination Center (VCC).

 - Have learned the benefits and challenges associated with management of spontaneous, unaffiliated volunteers.